 The Internal Investment section will transact all trades through an approved broker-dealer except for trading mutual funds, Israel Bonds and some commercial paper.
-The broker-dealer must be designated as a primary dealer by the Federal Reserve Bank of New York or be one of the top 20 underwriters of investment grade U.S. corporate bonds (by dollar volume) at least once in the two most recent calendar years.
+The broker-dealer must be designated as a primary dealer by the Federal Reserve Bank of New York or be one of the top 20 underwriters of investment grade U.S. corporate bonds or U.S. agency bonds (by dollar volume) in the most recent calendar year.
 Broker-dealers must be incorporated in the United States and a be a Depository Trust Company (DTC) member.
 A review process will be completed annually on existing and potential broker-dealers.